cloudfoundry/exemplar-release/README.md

 **Note**: If your process cannot start quickly, consider moving long-running tasks to pre-start or post-start.

+**Note for Windows Releases**: The Windows BOSH Agent does not use monit and manages starting the script directly.
+If
+                               your pre-start and post-start scripts have been written following the guidance in this document, the Agent will be able to start your process correctly.

 ##### Logging

 Job logs should be put in the `/var/vcap/sys/log/<job>` directory.
 You can redirect the logs from your server (if